|Subject:||Planning a new town: personnel, process, and product|

 Though the plots varied in value, by far the most common valuation was at a farthing per virga (or 40d per acre) per year; where plots sizes involved a fraction of a virga, rents were rounded up or down to (as a general rule) the nearest farthing or sometimes to the nearest penny, though with minor variations perhaps decisions in the field by knowledgeable assessors.
 This may have been an ancient estimator, perhaps stretching back to the planning of the Anglo-Saxon burhs, or even back to the Roman Empire (where the gnomon was a similar measure used in laying out colonia).
 We should not imagine that these rents represented the potential value of the properties once built on; the king aimed merely to recoup the traditional revenue that the land acquired for the project would have generated, and any profit would come to the royal coffers from the business that an urban settlement would generate and from the tax base (burgesses being taxed at a higher rate than rural residents).
 The challenge for the planners was to apportion the value of the land fairly amongst the various lots into which it was divided.

 Although it is very risky to generalize on the subject of burgage tenement sizes, layouts and rents, we know it was often the practice, at least in town centres where space was limited, to lay them out in a form whose narrower dimension represented street frontage (this enabling a greater number of residents to have convenient street access) while the bulk of the property stretched back into the block bounded by streets.
 Insofar as it has proven possible to reconstruct tenement layout in New Winchelsea, this is the predominant pattern we see, although widths and depths vary partly a response to the topography and partly an intent to create properties of varying sizes that would meet the differing needs and means of the prospective tenants (or "requirements of their state" as the king's commission puts it).
-Historians have suspected the perch as a likely standard for a burgage street frontage, and this appears applicable to many of the New Winchelsea plots.
+Historians have suspected the perch (or multiples thereof) as a likely standard for street frontages of burgage plots, and this appears applicable to many of the New Winchelsea plots.
 The run-of-the-mill townsman of modest, if not meagre, means might thus have rented a property one to one-and-a-half perches wide by four to six perches deep.
 In this context it seems worth noting that early examples of burgage rents, notably from towns with Anglo-Saxon origins, are often 1d. or 2d. per year; for places acquiring borough status in the Angevin period, higher assessments, such as 6d. or (particularly) 1s., tend to be found.
 If we apply the farthing estimator to the earliest rents, it would suggest a size of 4 to 8 virgae.
 However, this extended hypothesis becomes rather tenuous.
 Urban tenements whose width was about a perch and whose depth several multiples of width, remained common into twentieth century England (I myself grew up in a suburban terrace house of such dimensions).
 More germane, archaeological evidence from Winchester suggests a perch was a characteristic width of twelfth and thirteenth century wood-framed houses there, whereas at Sandwich, further along the coast from Winchelsea, early fourteenth century properties whose gable end fronted onto the street ranged from about 1.5 perch to a little over two perches in width.

 The valuation of land changes abruptly when the rental reaches the quarters which had sides facing onto the marketplace (quarters 19, 23, 34, and 28).
 To maximize the number of such plots, these facing properties all had relatively narrow frontages; the planners evidently expected them to be taken mainly by artisans/shop-keepers, whose businesses would benefit financially from the location.
 The groups of plots on each side have the appearance of terraced rows, whose buildings would either be fronted by shop windows or perhaps by removable benches from which residents would sell their wares or services.
 Identifications of the tenants support this interpretation, showing them to include leather-workers, metal-workers producing goods for personal and domestic use (cutlers and goldsmith), food services (butchers and a baker) and others providing a mix of goods and services (tailor, apothecary, and barber).
 Although we do not know the occupations of the majority of the residents looking out on the marketplace, virtually all held no other properties in town, which further supports the notion that many, if not most, were of the artisan class.
 Thus the surrounds of the marketplace, together perhaps with the initial stretches of streets leading off it, formed what was essentially the shopping district of the town.